Symbolic circuit analysis: Network function with s as the only variable

 If the complex frequency $\mathit{s}\,$ is the only variable, the formula will look like this (for simplicity we use the numerical values: $R_i=i, C_i = 0.01i\,$):

 Semi-symbolic network function

 If the complex frequency $\mathit{s}\,$ and some circuit variables are kept as symbols (semi-symbolic analysis), the formula may take a form:

 Fully symbolic network function

 If the complex frequency $\mathit{s}\,$ and all circuit variables are symbolic (fully symbolic analysis), the voltage transmittance is given by (here $G_i = 1/R_i \,$):

+If resistances are used, the above formula takes the form:

 All expressions above are extremely useful in obtaining insight into operation of the circuit and understanding how each component contributes to the overall circuit performance.
 As the circuit size increases, however, the number of terms in such expressions grows exponentially.
 So, even for relatively simple circuits, the formulae become too long to be of any practical value.
 One way to deal with this problem is to omit numerically insignificant terms from the symbolic expression, keeping the inevitable error below the predetermined limit.